Anthony Joseph Drexel Biddle Jr.

 Anthony Joseph Drexel Biddle Jr. (December 17, 1897 – November 13, 1961) was an American diplomat who served as ambassador to several countries between the 1930s and 1961.
-He served in the United States Army during World War I and after World War II, reaching the rank of major general.
+He served in the United States Army during World Wars I and II, continuing after the war and rising from an enlisted Private to a commissioned major general.

 Early life

 Biddle was the son of millionaire Anthony Joseph Drexel Biddle Sr. (1874–1948), and Cordelia Rundell Bradley (1873–1947).
-A member of the Biddle family, he was born in Philadelphia, Pennsylvania, on December 17, 1897.
+A member of the Biddle family, he was born in Philadelphia, on December 17, 1897.

 His father, grandson of banker Anthony Joseph Drexel and great-grandson of banker Nicholas Biddle, was an eccentric boxing fan.
 When he was ten years old, the younger Biddle was in an exhibition match with Bob Fitzsimmons, who knocked him into a wall with a punch traveling about two inches.

 He graduated from St. Paul's School in Concord, New Hampshire, but never attended college.

 Career

 In World War I, he first enlisted as a private, and was promoted to rank of captain.
 In the 1920s he engaged in several business ventures, which were known as social successes but financial failures.
 For example, he managed Belgian boxer René deVos, and invested in the St. Regis Hotel.
 A party he held for the boxer at the hotel was marked by the loss of many bottles of fine champagne (at great expense due to prohibition in the United States).
 "Guests" even tried to wheel out the piano before it was retrieved.

 Biddle also made a deal to rent part of Central Park in New York City and open an expensive nightclub called Central Park Casino.
-After the Wall Street Crash of 1929 many of his investments failed.
+After the Wall Street crash of 1929 many of his investments failed.
 The Casino was raided and shut down.

 In 1931 he and other directors of the bankrupt Sonora Products Corporation of America (formerly Acoustic Products Company, in the phonograph and radio business) were sued by the Irving Trust Company.
 The directors were accused of diverting profits from stock sales into their own accounts.
 A district court dismissed the claims against the defendants, but the dismissal of Biddle and several others was reversed on appeal.